brain-bican/taxonomy-development-tools/docs/UserInterface.md

 The `save` button allows to save your progress in a syncronised fashion so that other curators of the same taxonomy can see and track the progress.
 The syncronisation of the saved progress gives the opportunity to multiple users to work collaboratevely on a unified dataset.

-The `publish` button allows to create a public release of the taxonomy on GitHub.
+The `publish` button allows to create a public release of the taxonomy on GitHub with a Persistent URL that serves as a resolveable identifier for that release.
+It is important to note that the accessiblity of a published taxonomy is controlled through GitHub.
+Editor may choose to publish and share interim versions internally.
+The Persistent URL serves as a way to permanently referenceand retrieve  a version used in analysis.

 &nbsp;
 &nbsp;